ibm-cloud-docs/cloud-databases/k8-tutorial.md

 6. Create your database deployment.

-    Please note this process will create a standard database instance in the service you specify that will incur additional charges in your selected plan.
+    Note that this process creates a standard database instance in the service you specify that incurs additional charges in your selected plan.
     {: .note}

-    The database can be created from the command line using the `ibmcloud resource service-instance-create` command.
+    The database can be created from the command line by using the `ibmcloud resource service-instance-create` command.
 The command takes a service instance name, a service name, plan name, and location.

     The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-datastax`, `databases-for-elasticsearch`, `databases-for-enterprisedb`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, or `messages-for-rabbitmq`.